-Did you know that you can save money on your car insurance by signing your policy before it ends?
-Auto insurance companies typically refer to this as the early signing discount.
-This is a way for insurers to reward you for showing initiative and staying with them as a customer.
+Did you know that you can save money on your premium by renewing your policy before it ends?
+Insurance companies typically refer to this as the early signing discount.
+This is a way for insurers to reward you for showing initiative and loyalty.

-Keep in mind that each company treats every discount uniquely.
-For example, some companies may offer you a nice discount for signing early, while others may not.
-And some may want you to sign longer in advance to be able to claim the discount than others.
-It’ll just depend on which insurer you decide to do business with.
+Keep in mind that each insurer treats every discount uniquely.
+For example, some providers may offer you a savings when you sign early, while others may not.
+And some may want you to renew longer in advance than others.
+It’ll just depend on which carrier you decide to do business with.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

-The early signing discount refers to you signing your policy before it ends.
-The early quote discount is for when you get a quote from a competitor before your policy ends.
-A helpful way to remember it is that the early signing discount is for existing customers and the early quote discount is for new customers.
+The early signing discount refers to when you renew your policy before it ends.
+Early quoting, on the other hand, is for when you get quotes from competitors before your policy ends.
+A helpful way to remember is that early signing is for existing customers and quoting is for new customers.

-You can get the early bird discount if you receive a quote from a company and switch seven days before your policy with your current company ends.
-As is the case with most discounts, this is a way for your new company to reward you for switching to them early.
+You can get the early bird if you receive a quote from a company and switch seven days before your policy with your current company ends.
+This is a way for your new company to reward you for switching to them.

-Not a lot of insurers come right out and say that they offer a specific early signing discount.
-And many just don’t offer it at all.
+Few insurance companies list an early signing discount on their website.
+And many more don’t offer any savings at all.
 But as mentioned, this doesn’t mean that they don’t have it.
-Since it’s an easy discount to qualify for, it’s worth double-checking to see if you can get it.
+Since it’s easy to qualify for, it’s worth double-checking to see if it’s available.

 Frequently Asked Questions

-A: Several car insurance companies offer an early bird discount to new customers.
-You can usually qualify by getting a quote from another company seven days before your policy with your current company ends.
+Several insurers offer an early bird discount to new customers.
+You can usually qualify by getting an insurance quote from another company seven days before your policy with your current carrier ends.